irdest/irdest/docs/contributors/src/technical/index.md

 ## Layers

-The qaul.net stack is heavily abstracted into layers to keep logic simple on each layer.
+The qaul stack is heavily abstracted into layers to keep logic simple on each layer.
 No layer should have to care about data that is not meant to be consumed by it.